stfc/PSyclone/doc/transformations.rst

           halo swaps or global sums will produce an error.
 In such cases it may be possible to re-order the nodes in the Schedule such that the halo swaps or global sums are performed outside the parallel region.
-The MoveTrans (:ref:`psyclone.transformations.MoveTrans`) transformation
+The
-          may be used for this.
+	  :ref:`MoveTrans <sec_move_trans>` transformation may be used
+          for this.

 Applying